Tiledesk/tiledesk-dashboard/README.md

 Tiledesk.com backoffice application is available on GitHub with the AGPL-3.0 licence.

+If you need help or just want to hang out, come, say hi on our [Discord](https://discord.gg/WQPfqShJ) server.

 Follow this instructions to setup the environment.

 Consider that Tiledesk.com cloud service makes every module available with the same open source licence.

 - Web Widget component